-The table on the next page shows the value of benefits granted for the reporting period.
+The following table shows the value of benefits granted for the reporting period.
 It also shows the minimum and maximum values that can be achieved.
 For the one-year variable compensation, the target value (i.e. the value in the event of 100% target achievement) granted for the reporting period is stated.
 In addition, the multi-year variable compensation granted in the reporting period is broken down into different plans and the relevant periods of time are stated.